bear-metal/bear-metal/source/_posts/2014-12-22-rails-garbage-collection-age-matters.markdown

 It runs quite often - 26 times for the GC dump of a booted Rails app above.

-**Major GC:** Triggered by out of memory conditions - Ruby heap space needs to be expanded (not OOM killer! :-)) Both old and young objects are traversed and it's thus significantly slower.
+**Major GC:** Triggered by out-of-memory conditions - Ruby heap space needs to be expanded (not OOM killer! :-)) Both old and young objects are traversed and it's thus significantly slower.
 Generally when there's a significant increase in old objects, a major GC would trigger.
-Every major GC cycle that an object survived bumps it's current generation.
+Every major GC cycle that an object survived bumps its current generation.

-It runs much less frequently - 6 times for the stats dump above.
+It runs much less frequently - six times for the stats dump above.

 The following diagram represents a minor GC cycle that identifies and promotes some objects to oldgen.